Mike Mickens: Dallas Cowboys

-Mickens was considered a possible first round talent, but ended up being selected in the seventh round (227th overall) of the 2009 NFL Draft by the Dallas Cowboys.
+Mickens was considered a possible first round talent, but ended up being selected in the seventh round (227th overall) of the 2009 NFL draft by the Dallas Cowboys.
 He dropped because of concerns about the left knee injury he suffered in college, that caused him to run 4.53 at his Pro Day.

 He was waived on September 5, after showing a lack of speed and quickness.
-He was signed to the practice squad with the hope that he could return to his old form.
+He was signed to the practice squad with hopes that he could return to his old form.

 Tampa Bay Buccaneers

 The Tampa Bay Buccaneers signed him from the Dallas Cowboys practice squad on November 2, 2009.
 He was declared inactive in three games, before being released on November 24.

 Cincinnati Bengals

 The Cincinnati Bengals signed him to their practice squad on November 30, 2009.
 He was released on April 15, 2010.

 Calgary Stampeders

 On May 27, 2010, Mickens signed with the Calgary Stampeders of the Canadian Football League.
 He was released on June 9 and decided to retire because of injury.